dotnetrdf/docs/src/latest/docs/user_guide/Tools-Store-Manager.md

 {{http://www.dotnetrdf.org/images/screenshots/storemanager_newconnection.jpg|Store Manager - New Connection}}

-Available stores are any store which we provide support in any of our publicly released libraries or for which you have a [[Store Plugin|Tools-StoreManager-Plugins]] available in your `plugins/` folder.
+Available stores are any store which we provide support in any of our publicly released libraries or for which you have a [Store Plugin](Tools-Store-Manager-Plugins.md) available in your `plugins/` folder.

 ### Graph List